 The dried buds and leaves of varieties of the Cannabis sativa plant has been used in herbal remedies for centuries.
+More recently some authority are suggesting a role for cannabis and cancer management.
 Scientists have identified many biologically active components called cannabinoids, the two most studied are the chemicals and cannabidiol (CBD) and delta-9-tetrahydrocannabinol (THC) the later having the psychotropic (high) effects responsible for its popularity.
 As a natural plant based product it also contains numerous other polyphenols and phytochemicals which as a group have numerous reported health benefits [Thomas].

 There is enormous interest in the media and within advocacy group blogs based on anecdotal reports of miraculous responses and cures.
 Most relating to cancer are unsubstantiated, exaggerated or failed to mention concomitant medical treatments which were likely to have the main influence on the responses.
 That said, there are very few well conducted studies evaluating its anti-cancer effect and there are a number of possible reasons for this: